 Bird Dog brings a hip, mid-range dining experience to Palo Alto.
-The recently launched lunch menu showcases uni and crudo alongside Wagyu striploin and short rib.
+The lunch menu showcases uni and crudo alongside Wagyu striploin and short rib.
 Wood-grilled avocado in ponzu and real wasabi are the house specialties.
 Wine pairings include European and California varieties alongside stiff cocktails like the English Patient (barrel-aged gin, Maurin Quina Aperitif, saffron and Suze).

 Two Michelin-starred Baume is Palo Alto’s special occasion destination housed in a nondescript 1970s building.
-In the intimate, elegant space, the tasting menu-only restaurant showcases seasonal ingredients in dishes like the 62-degree sous-vide egg topped with wild mushroom and dry vermouth foam and paired with shots of fresh celery, rosemary and lime juice.
+In the intimate, elegant space, the tasting-menu–only restaurant showcases seasonal ingredients in dishes like the 62-degree sous-vide egg topped with wild mushroom and dry vermouth foam and paired with shots of fresh celery, rosemary and lime juice.

 The original location of this Bay Area mini-chain opened in 2011.
 The affordable, order-at-the-counter cafe offers Israeli and Middle Eastern fare like shakshuka in both traditional tomato sauce or green kale and spinach sauce.
 Hummus comes in a number of different varieties, of course.

-Open February 2018, Bevri delights khachapuri fans who now have a local source for the traditional Georgian dish (a massive “boat” of bread filled with cheese and egg).
+Bevri delights khachapuri fans who now have a local source for the traditional Georgian dish (a massive “boat” of bread filled with cheese and egg).
 Bevri also serves other Eastern European and Georgian dishes like shashlik (skewered meat), borscht soup and khinakli soup dumplings.
 Don’t forget to pair with Georgia’s other great export: fascinating, funky and elegant natural wines.

 Head to this South Bay gem for quality Cuban food and cigars.
-At this cozy, dim cafe, regulars sip mojitos or rum, smoke cigars and fill up on Cubano sandwiches, arroz con pollo and ropa vieja.
+At the cozy, dim cafe, regulars sip mojitos or rum, smoke cigars and fill up on Cubano sandwiches, arroz con pollo and ropa vieja.